 There are over 1,100 species of animals who call Alaska their home, at least for a portion of the year.
 Following are just a few of the common ones you’ll likely see on an Alaska small ship adventure cruise.

-Alaska Marine Wildlife
+Alaska Land Wildlife Bears

 Humpback, Grey & Minke Whales